umarhassan-mitodl/15.821-fall-2002/content/pages/assignments.md

 {{< tdopen >}}

 Observational methods.
-Read the article "The Future of Marketing Is Looking at You" from _Fast Company_, on its website: {{% resource_link "e07bcf96-0575-4d0b-925c-fe7f491ceabc" "http://www.fastcompany.com/27683/future-marketing-looking-you" %}}
+Read the article "The Future of Marketing Is Looking at You" from _Fast Company_, on its website: [http://www.fastcompany.com/27683/future-marketing-looking-you](http://www.fastcompany.com/27683/future-marketing-looking-you)

 The article describes E-labs, an innovative consulting company that mostly relies on observation and ethographic methods (they have recently been acquired by Sapient).